ECB policymakers at odds over ABS purchase plan

 The Governing Council could take a decision at its mid-month meeting next week or at its November policy meeting, one of the sources and two separate sources with knowledge of the matter told Reuters.

-The ECB said in August it had hired BlackRock Solutions, the world’s largest money manager, to provide advice on the design and implementation of its ABS program.
+The ECB said in August it had hired BlackRock Solutions, the world’s largest money manager, to provide advice on the design and implementation of its ABS programme.

 But the decision to involve external help in the actual purchases is unprecedented.